subspace/subnomicon/docs/overview.md

 ## Permissionless Peer-to-peer Network

-The Subspace Netwok is a permissionless peer-to-peer network where any peer can participate as a farmer by storing data and proposing new blocks or as an operator by executing transactions.
+The Subspace Network is a permissionless peer-to-peer network where any peer can participate as a farmer by storing data and proposing new blocks or as an operator by executing transactions.

 The [hardware requirements](https://docs.subspace.network/docs/protocol/cli#system-requirements) for farmers are minimal, requiring only an SSD drive and commodity CPU to participate, making it one of the most decentralized blockchain networks.